ameliabcd/codeandfelt/VERCEL_KV_SETUP.md

 After redeploying, check your Vercel function logs.
 You should see:
 ```
-KV Status: { hasKVURL: true, hasKVToken: true, useKV: true }
+Redis Status: { hasRedisURL: true, hasRedisToken: true, useRedis: true, redisInitialized: true }
 ```

-If you see `useKV: false`, KV isn't configured yet.
+If you see `useRedis: false`, Redis isn't configured yet.

-## Alternative: Use Vercel Postgres

-If KV isn't available, you can also use Vercel Postgres:
-1. Go to Storage → Create Database → Postgres
-2. Update the API routes to use Postgres instead of KV
+## Custom Prefix:

+If you set a custom prefix (e.g., "REDIS"), the environment variables will be:
+- `REDIS_UPSTASH_REDIS_REST_URL`
+- `REDIS_UPSTASH_REDIS_REST_TOKEN`

+The code automatically checks for these variations.

 ## Current Behavior:

-- **Without KV**: Data is stored in memory/tmp (ephemeral, gets wiped)
+- **Without Redis**: Data is stored in memory/tmp (ephemeral, gets wiped)
-- **With KV**: Data persists permanently across deployments
+- **With Redis**: Data persists permanently across deployments